 Welcome to the Lab Report, sponsored by Apologia Science.
 In this oxidation/reduction experiment, we see chemical oxidation (the loss of electrons) and reduction (the gain of electrons) first hand.
 The electrons are drawn from the aluminum foil causing the foil to discolor.
 These electrons were drawn to the tarnish on the silver spoon, changing it back to the shiny silver.
 This experiment can be done

+This post contains affiliate links.
 Welcome to The Lab Report sponsored by Apologia Science.
 We are studying snowflakes all week here at The Homeschool Scientist.
-Yesterday, we learned about snowflake science, how snowflakes are formed and that they are actually ice crystals.
+Yesterday, we learned about snowflake science, how snowflakes are formed, and that they are actually ice crystals.
 Today, let’s do a fun lab that lets us create a crystal snowflake using borax instead of ice.
-Look like fun?
-We’ll be having more snowflake fun
+DIY Crystal Snowflake More Snowflake

 What kid doesn’t like slime?
 It’s gooey, gross and even more fun if you can make it yourself!
 DIY slime is a bonus, because it also makes a great chemistry lesson.
 Here’s how to make your own slime!
 What happened?
 The borax reacts with the polyvinyl acetate molecules in the liquid glue to form large polymers.
 These polymers are large repeating links of molecules and compounds